 Our future success will depend upon our ability to successfully complete the development, testing, and commercialization of our technologies and our ability to develop and introduce new products and services to meet industry, government, and client requirements.
 We are planning to eventually develop a number of products, based on our SOCRATES®, UNICORNTM and TIICMTM technologies.
 The process of developing such products contains significant technological and engineering hurdles and is extremely complex and expensive.
 In 2001, Volpe and associated federally funded research centers prepared reports which concluded it was unlikely SOCRATES® would result in a sensor that could be used for any operational procedure and even for research because of technical unknowns relating to an understanding of wake vortices and the need to obtain acceptance of WVAS by controllers and pilots.
-We believe this conclusion was premature and based on an incomplete understanding of SOCRATES® and its In our opinion, the testing and analysis we have conducted has operational potential. increasingly supported this potential and resulted in the continuation of funding for our government contracts for research, development and testing of our SOCRATES® technology.
+We believe this and analysis we have conducted has increasingly supported this potential and resulted in the continuation of funding for our government contracts for research, development and testing of our SOCRATES® technology.
 However, there still are technical, engineering and program integration hurdles we must meet to develop SOCRATES® into an operational sensor, including, but not limited to, expanding the sensor to at least sixteen and as many as thirty-two laser beams, integrating the sensor into and with the other components of WVAS, and developing operating protocols for WVAS that define how it would be used by air traffic controllers and pilots.
 In the case of UNICORNTM, we must successfully overcome development, engineering and testing hurdles to produce an operational product and obtain FAA approval of this product.
 Furthermore, we will need to extend the term of the experimental license the FCC has granted us and, ultimately, obtain a permanent license from the FCC for the operation of UNICORNTM.
 We might not successfully complete the development of our SOCRATES®, UNICORNTM or TIICMTM technologies into operational products and our products may not be commercially viable.
 Our failure to complete development of any such products and achieve market acceptance would have a material adverse effect on our business, financial condition, and results of operations.